PeterMoresco/auto_free_fea_sim/README.md

 ## Instalation Steps

-1. Install Ubuntu 18.04(yes, it has to the 18.04 version, I didn't get this to work on the 20.04 version)
+1. Install Ubuntu 18.04(yes, it has to be the 18.04 version, I didn't get this to work on the 20.04 version)
 2. Run the **main.sh** script that is inside the **installing_sm** folder
-3. Follow the instructions on **installing_podman.md**(and yes, it can be Docker, but since to run Docker one must have admin privileges, this approach does not)
+3. Follow the instructions on **installing_podman.md**(and yes, it can be Docker, but since to run Docker one must have admin privileges, this approach was used)

 That's it.
-It seems simple, but it took me awhile to come up with this setup, hope you enjoy it. :)
+It seems simple, but it took me some time to come up with this setup, hope you enjoy it. :)

 *Note*: This was tested on WSL2, it still pending the test on WSL1.
 This *should* work in a Linux setup, but this is not tested yet.